DudeAbhishek/Data-Structures-KCS-301/README.md

 12. Write a program to sort an unsorted array of elements by Quick Sort.
 13. Write a program to sort an unsorted array of elements by Merge Sort.
 14. Write a program to sort an  unsorted array of elements by Radix Sort.
+15. Write a program to sort an unsorted array of elements by Heap Sort.